-When you are working on a part, Mastercam can save your work automatically at intervals that you specify.
+When you work on a part, Mastercam can save your changes automatically at intervals that you specify.
 You can also save versions of your files as backups.
 In this exercise, you set up these functions.

 1. Expand the Files category, and select the AutoSave / Backup page.